Areias do Seixo

 Activities

-• Relax in the hotel, walk on the beach, swim in the sea, eat in the restaurant, then take a glass of wine out to the fire circle and watch the stars in the inky sky
+• Relax in the hotel, walk on the beach, paddle in the sea (many find it too choppy for swimming), eat in the restaurant, then take a glass of wine out to the fire circle and watch the stars in the inky sky

-• Swim in the spa pool, then unwind in the sauna and Turkish bath - access is free.
-Or book a massage and pamper ritual at the spa.
-It specialises in Ayurvedic treatments and also does massages, facials and body treatments, as well as half-day programmes
+• Swim in the spa pool, then unwind in the sauna (dry and steam) and Turkish bath - you'll get free access if you book a massage and pamper ritual at the spa.
+It specialises in Ayurvedic treatments and also does facials and body treatments, as well as half-day programmes

 • Borrow the hotel's bikes and explore independently